-- International regulation There continues to be proposals and changes by global regulatory advisory and standard-setting bodies, such as the International Association of Insurance Supervisors, the Basel Committee on Banking Supervision, the International Organisation of Securities Commissions and the Financial Stability Board, which, if adopted or followed by domestic regulators, may increase operational and capital costs or requirements. - Other foreign regulations The Suncorp Group's businesses may be affected by changes to the regulatory framework in other jurisdictions, including the cost of complying with regulation that has extra-territorial application such as the Bribery Act 2010 (UK), FATCA, OECD Common Reporting Standard for Automatic Exchange of Financial Account Information ("CRS"), the Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 (US) (as amended) and other reforms.
+2.5 Other foreign regulations

+The Suncorp Group's businesses may be affected by changes to the regulatory framework in other jurisdictions, including the cost of complying with regulation that has extra-territorial application such as the Bribery Act 2010 (UK), FATCA, Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 (U.S.) and other reforms.